Picture a pair of tiny violin bows, each no longer than a thumbnail clipping, lodged horizontally in your windpipe.

 (800) USC-CARE (800-872-2273)

 Few vocalists have seen their own vocal cords—or as they are more correctly described, your vocal folds—but Helding, an associate professor of vocal pedagogy at USC Thornton School of Music, is on a mission to remedy that.
 Together with Drs.
-Michael Johns, Karla O’Dell and Lindsay Reder, laryngologists at Keck Medicine of USC, Helding has been introducing voice students to their instruments through annual voice screening clinics—part of a health and wellness push that’s catching fire at top-tier music schools.
+Michael Johns and Karla O’Dell, laryngologists at Keck Medicine of USC, Helding has been introducing voice students to their instruments through annual voice screening clinics—part of a health and wellness push that’s catching fire at top-tier music schools.

 There’s a special synergy between vocalists and laryngologists, says Dr. Johns, who founded Emory University’s interdisciplinary voice center before joining Keck Medicine as founding director the USC Voice Center.